Weak disorder in the stochastic mean-field model of distance II: Proofs

-Let us first give an outline of the proof.
-In Section \ref{sec:tight-hop}, we shall show that the hopcount $H_n$ is a tight sequence of random variables as $n\to\infty$.
-In Section \ref{minima}, we shall derive the asymptotic behavior, for $z \downarrow 0$, of the distribution function $F_k(z)$, where \eqn{ F_k(z)=\prob(E_1^{-s}+E_2^{-s}+\ldots+E_k^{-s}\le z), } and where $E_1,E_2,\ldots$ is an independent and identically distributed (i.i.d.) sequence of $\EXP(1)$ random variables.
-Denoting the weight of the minimal path with exactly $k$ edges between vertex $1$ and vertex $n$ by $W_k(n)$, we then show that, uniformly in $k\ge 2$ and any $0<\vep<1$, the following statement holds {\bf whp}, \eqn{ (\log n)^s W_k(n)\geq (1-\vep) g_s(k), } where $g_s(x)$ is defined in \eqref{def_g}.
+This section contains the proofs of the main results.
+We start with an outline of the proof.
+In Section~\ref{sec:tight-hop}, we shall show that the hopcount $H_n(s), s>0,$ is a tight sequence of random variables as $n\to\infty$.
+In Section~\ref{minima}, we shall derive the asymptotic behavior, for $z \downarrow0$, of the distribution function $F_k(z)$, where

+and where $E_1,E_2,\ldots$ is an i.i.d.~sequence of $\EXP(1)$ random variables.
+Denoting the weight of the minimal path with exactly $k$ edges between vertex $1$ and vertex $n$ by $W_k(n)$, we then show that for each $K$, and each $0<\vep<1$, uniformly in $2\leq k\le K$, w.h.p.,